Ukrainian soldiers rescued after hiding in Russian-occupied hospital for three years

 “This story is about faith,” he added.
 “Our boys survived where there seemed to be no chance.
 It’s about the power of the Angels, who were able to get fighters even from the heart of enemy territory.
 And proved once again that we never leave our own.”

-An emotional video shows the moment a soldier waits for his rescued brother, who he says he hasn’t seen for four years.
+An emotional video shows the moment a soldier waits for his rescued brother, whom he says he hasn’t seen for four years.

 “I miss him so much.
 I’m going to meet him now.
 It’s not easy to get through something like this,” he said in the video.